Offline Phase: GEIM algorithm

 for jj in range(len(s)):

-np.savetxt(path+'/coeffs/GEIM_'+ var_names[ii] + '_s_{:.2e}'.format(s[jj])+'.txt', train_GEIMcoeff[var_names[ii]][jj], delimiter=',')
+np.savetxt(path+'coeffs/GEIM_'+ var_names[ii] + '_s_{:.2e}'.format(s[jj])+'.txt', train_GEIMcoeff[var_names[ii]][jj], delimiter=',')

-store(domain, geim_data[var_names[ii]][jj].magic_fun, 'GEIM_' +var_names[ii]+'_s_{:.2e}'.format(s[jj]), path+'/BasisFunctions/basisGEIM_' + var_names[ii]+'_s_{:.2e}'.format(s[jj]))
+store(domain, geim_data[var_names[ii]][jj].magic_fun, 'GEIM_' +var_names[ii]+'_s_{:.2e}'.format(s[jj]), path+'BasisFunctions/basisGEIM_' + var_names[ii]+'_s_{:.2e}'.format(s[jj]))

-store(domain, geim_data[var_names[ii]][jj].magic_sens, 'GEIM_' +var_names[ii]+'_s_{:.2e}'.format(s[jj]), path+'/BasisSensors/sensorsGEIM_' + var_names[ii]+'_s_{:.2e}'.format(s[jj]))
+store(domain, geim_data[var_names[ii]][jj].magic_sens, 'GEIM_' +var_names[ii]+'_s_{:.2e}'.format(s[jj]), path+'BasisSensors/sensorsGEIM_' + var_names[ii]+'_s_{:.2e}'.format(s[jj]))

 Comparison of the training errors

-The max absolute and relative reconstruction error is compared for the different algorithms, given the following definitions \begin{equation*} \begin{split} E_N[u] &= \max\limits_{\boldsymbol{\mu}\in\Xi^{train}} \left\| u(\cdot;\,\boldsymbol{\mu}) - \mathcal{P}_N[u](\cdot;\,\boldsymbol{\mu})\right\|_{L^2(\Omega)}\\ \varepsilon_N[u] &= \max\limits_{\boldsymbol{\mu}\in\Xi^{train}} \frac{\left\| u(\cdot;\,\boldsymbol{\mu}) - \mathcal{P}_N[u](\cdot;\,\boldsymbol{\mu})\right\|_{L^2(\Omega)}}{\left\| u(\cdot;\,\boldsymbol{\mu}) \right\|_{L^2(\Omega)}} \end{split} \end{equation*} given \(\mathcal{P}_N[u]\) the reconstruction operator with \(N\) basis functions.
+The max absolute and relative reconstruction error is compared for the different algorithms, given the following definitions \begin{equation*} \begin{split} E_M[u] &= \max\limits_{\boldsymbol{\mu}\in\Xi^{train}} \left\| u(\cdot;\,\boldsymbol{\mu}) - \mathcal{P}_M[u](\cdot;\,\boldsymbol{\mu})\right\|_{L^2(\Omega)}\\ \varepsilon_M[u] &= \max\limits_{\boldsymbol{\mu}\in\Xi^{train}} \frac{\left\| u(\cdot;\,\boldsymbol{\mu}) - \mathcal{P}_M[u](\cdot;\,\boldsymbol{\mu})\right\|_{L^2(\Omega)}}{\left\| u(\cdot;\,\boldsymbol{\mu}) \right\|_{L^2(\Omega)}} \end{split} \end{equation*} given \(\mathcal{P}_M\) the reconstruction operator with \(M\) magic functions (takes the reduced coefficients generated by GEIM and performs the linear combination of the magic functions).

 [12]: